ADGRF3: Protein

 The protein product of GPR113 gene is a G-protein coupled receptor.
 The protein has three transcript variants in humans.
 Of these three, GPR113 Variant 1 has the longest amino acid sequence, and has the highest identity to orthologs.
 This leads to the conclusion that GPR113 Variant 1 is the homo sapiens descendant of the ancestral GPR113 gene.
 GPR113 Var 1 contains 1079 Amino Acids, and is integral to the plasma membrane.
 The 7-pass receptor contains 4 domains highlighted in the figure at right: Signal Peptide (Red), Hormone Receptor Domain (Blue), Latrophilin/CL-1-like GPS domain (Orange), and the 7-transmembrane receptor (Purple).
 Between the Hormone Receptor Domain and the GPS is a Domain of unknown function that is not highlighted.

-Function

-GPR113 is a G protein-coupled receptor that is involved in a neuropeptide signaling pathway.